AdobeDocs/journey-optimizer.pt-BR/help/using/personalization/functions/operators.md

 ### Ou{#or}

-A variável `or` é usada para criar uma disjunção lógica.
+A função `or` é usada para criar uma disjunção lógica.

 **Sintaxe**